danielum16/FIFA_World_Cup_Predictor/README.md

-# This is Group 25's Final Project for CS109a
+# This is Daniel, Shiv, Krupesh and Pegah's Final Project